phetsims/aqua/docs/continuous-testing-management.md

 # How to manage continuous testing (on bayes)

-All continuous testing parts run on bayes.colorado.edu under the phet-admin user.
+Everything in this document is intended to be run on bayes.colorado.edu while logged in as user phet-admin.
 There are currently two separate pieces that need to run for it to behave as expected: the server, and chrome processes doing browser tests.

 # The server